10.7 Planning Certificates

 When a property is to be sold, a Planning Certificate is required under the Conveyancing Act 1919, to be attached to the contract of sale.

-There are three ways you can apply for a Planning Certificate – in person, online or by post.
+There are four ways you can apply for a Planning Certificate – in person, online or by post.

 - Download a copy of the Planning Certificate application and lodge your application in person at our Customer Service Centre, 70 Central Ave, Oran Park NSW 2570 and pay the relevant fee.